Article

 While having a large vendor portfolio can offer flexibility and access to specialized tools and expertise, it can also lead to complexity, increased costs, and hard-to-manage inefficiencies.

-What Are the Benefits of Supplier Consolidation?
+What Are the Benefits of Vendor Consolidation?

 Companies consolidate their vendor list for four primary reasons:

-- Increased efficiency
+Increased efficiency

-- Better vendor relationships
+Better vendor relationships

-He highlights that the greatest benefit of vendor consolidation he’s observed is the shift from having “just a vendor” to establishing a true, long-term business partner who’s invested in your goals.
+Scott Cornick, Director of Talent Services at Insight Global, has been a part of many vendor consolidations throughout his career.
+He highlights that the greatest vendor consolidation benefit he’s observed is the shift from having “just a vendor” to establishing a true, long-term business partner who’s invested in your goals.

-“We’ve seen several of our largest enterprise customers begin large vendor consolidations through the first half of 2024—often reducing their vendor population from several hundred to low double-digits—and we expect this trend to continue into 2025.
-The largest drivers for these consolidations have been cost savings and, most importantly, a desire to get a higher level of service from their partners.
+“We’ve seen several of our largest enterprise customers begin large vendor consolidations through the first half of 2024—often reducing their vendor population from several hundred to low double-digits—and we expect this trend to continue into 2025,” Cornick notes.
+“The largest drivers for these consolidations have been cost savings and, most importantly, a desire to get a higher level of service from their partners.
 This is tied directly to the value their partners provide to their organization and their business results.”

 What Are the Risks of Vendor Consolidation?